 Dashboards provide at-a-glance views of KPIs (key performance indicators) relevant to a particular objective or business process (e.g. sales, marketing, human resources, or production).
-They help people visualize data and key metrics, which is a control room or command center are then used to make more informed decisions.
+They help people visualize data and key metrics, which is a control room or command center is then used to make more informed decisions.

 Video walls really are the ideal solution for control rooms, command centers and NOCs

 While individual networked computers are still present in most control rooms, they are no longer the ideal tool for collective control and operations management.
-Without a video wall, each team member in the control room may be isolated in a silo, it’s hard to ensure everyone is using the same, complete information when making decisions or recommendations.
+Without a video wall, each team member may be isolated in a silo, and it can be hard to maintain complete information and consensus when making decisions or recommendations.
 By having a video wall, all the necessary information is shared and seen by everyone, and of course team members can easily reference it during discussions and decision making.

-Whether you have web-based dashboards, spreadsheets, geospatial data, videos or images, real-time streams such as CCTV, or even video meetings, you need a video wall that can support as many types of content sources as possible.
-You also need a video wall that gives you the flexibility to change content sources and zone layouts on the fly.
+Whether you have web-based dashboards, spreadsheets, geospatial data, videos or images, real-time streams such as CCTV, or even video meetings, you need a video wall that can support as many types of content sources as possible—simultaneously and in real-time.
+Organizations need control room displays that can modify, adapt, schedule without hassle—including remotely and across multiple locations.

 Userful turns a standard PC into a high-performance video wall controller or video wall processor.
 It uses the network to connect to displays ensuring ease of use and set up and a cost-effective price point.
 Userful gives operators flexibility on the content they are able to display.
 For example, it allows you to have as many multiple independent web browsers as your processor can handle displayed simultaneously on multiple zones (or multi-windows) on your video wall.
 You can also pull in RTP and RTSP content, or local content through HDMI or SDI capture.
 There’s just about no content you can’t put on a video wall and Userful makes it easy to switch the content you’re displaying on the fly or interact with it controlling the mouse and keyboard from your own desktop.